 Don’t hesitate to email the company to find out more about the ingredients or the processes involved in manufacturing the product.
 You might also consider the sources of the ingredients (e.g. organic, GMO, fair-trade, local) and even how sustainable the packaging is.
 Typically, I choose mildly flavoured or unflavoured protein powders because I find them more versatile.

-Here is a quick breakdown of protein sources and how they stack up against each other.
+Here is a quick breakdown of protein powders and how they stack up against each other.

 Egg white protein powder